Espinosa Cigars

 601 La Bomba

-601 La Bomba is Espinosa’s full-bodied, 100% Nicaraguan puro—marketed as a "spice bomb" and aimed at experienced smokers.
-A Ligero-heavy blend delivers pronounced black pepper and baking-spice layered over cedar and tobacco earth.
-The line is notable for its pigtail "fuse" cap, oversized vitolas, and frequent limited editions (Warhead, Bunker Buster) that alter wrapper or format.
+601 La Bomba is Espinosa’s full‑bodied, 100% Nicaraguan puro marketed as a spice bomb for experienced smokers.
+The Ligero‑heavy blend delivers pronounced black pepper and baking‑spice notes over cedar and tobacco earth.
+The line is known for oversized vitolas, a signature pigtail "fuse" cap, and frequent limited‑edition variants that alter wrapper or format.

 • Made in Nicaragua